-Hopefully, washing your hands is a perfunctory and frequent a part of your daily routine.
+Washing your hands is likely a perfunctory and frequent a part of your daily routine.
 Yet, it never ceases to amaze Dr. Robert Segal, MD, founder of Medical Offices of Manhattan, how many full-grown adults manage to do a less-than ideal job at hand-washing.

 “As a doctor, I have to be really careful about keeping my hands clean and avoid spreading viruses from patient to patient.
 But when I'm out at a restaurant sometimes, I notice that people either wash their hands too quickly, don’t use enough soap or worse, don’t wash at all,” says Segal.
 We’ve seen it too and, frankly, as hand-washing is the easiest way to prevent the spread of illness and disease, we’d like to encourage the practice.
-With flu season in full swing, we thought it might be helpful to ask Dr. Segal and Timothy Laird, MD, board certified physician from Health First, for their healthy hand-washing tips.
+With flu season in full swing and the coronavirus continuing to spread, we thought it might be helpful to ask Dr. Segal and Timothy Laird, MD, board certified physician from Health First, for their healthy hand-washing tips.

 Believe it or not, there’s a right way to wash your hands.
 The Centers for Disease Control (CDC) breaks it down into these five steps: